jamezor/IISHttpHandlerRepro/README.md

 Run HttpHandlerWebSite/SetUpWebSite.ps1 as admin.
 This configures a new website on port 81, a new web app, and a new app pool.
-The app pool runs as you so needs your local user credentials.
+The script also builds the Reproducer project and displays the location of the compiled binary.

-Run Visual Studio as administrator,  open the solution and run the console app.
+Run the Reproducer application (also as administrator) that the script built and watch the output.
+You should eventually see `Got the wrong result: This is the default handler`, which means that the bug has occurred.

 Explanation
 -----------